 Adjust the Speaking and Writing scores until you find the band score you need in those papers to achieve your overall IELTS band score.

 What if you didn’t achieve the scores you need in Reading and Listening?
 There are two possible reasons for this: either your English is not at the right level yet, or your IELTS test skills are not good enough.
 Let’s look at these in turn.

 If your English is not at the right level, then you need to spend some time on General English.
 According to Dr Victoria Clark of the British Council, ‘depending on motivation and talent, a student can raise their level of English by half to one IELTS band score in three months if they put in enough work.’
 Use this basic rule to judge how much work you need to put into studying English before your test.

 It is also sensible to make a schedule, and to focus your efforts on the skills where you are weakest.
 Obviously, if you are strong at IELTS Listening and weaker at IELTS Speaking, you need to spend more time practising speaking.
 (This seems obvious, but research shows that students tend to spend more time on the skills they are better at.
 Make sure you avoid this trap and study strategically!)

 Alternatively, your English might be good enough, but you don’t understand the IELTS task types.
-Many of these are different from anything you have seen in school exams.
-For example, many people struggle with the concept of Yes/No/Not Given questions in the IELTS Reading test.
+Many of these task types are different from anything you have seen in school exams.
+For example, a lot of candidates struggle with the concept of Yes/No/Not Given questions in the IELTS Reading test.
 The only way to overcome this problem is to do lots and lots of IELTS practice.
 Note that while trying past papers is important, it is not enough.
 It is difficult to learn from past papers — they belong at the end of the exam preparation journey.
-To learn the task types you need specially designed practice activities designed by the British Council and available here.
+To learn the task types, you need specially designed practice activities designed by the British Council and available here.

 Good luck with your IELTS preparation.
 We are here to help you!